-Hinden’s views on British imperialism were complex.
-Often maternalistic in her approach to imperial populations, she was not hesitant at times to espouse the general Fabian line that colonies needed to be stewarded to independence in a gradualist approach that underplayed the existing agency of independence movements.
-For example, in her essay in Arthur Creech Jones’ 1959 edited collection New Fabian Colonial Essays, she approvingly set out the Attlee government’s approach in 1945 as one that had accepted Britain’s rule over the colonies ‘with the determination to nurse and develop it for the advantage of its rightful owners till they themselves should have come of age’.
-However, she could also be much more radical, writing in 1943 for example that ‘the possession of Colonies conflicts with the ideals of democracy – unless your interpretation of democracy confines it to men or women of the white races only’.
-Her writing and thinking was consistently guided by the belief that Britain had a moral duty to use development policies – which were increasingly being adopted by colonial metropoles in the 1940s and 1950s as a way to make the colonies more profitable whilst also, at least temporarily, dampening colonial resistance movements – to improve the lives of colonial peoples and to ready nations for independence.
-For a time, these views were influential on the British government, not least because of Creech Jones’ role in the Cabinet and their close friendship, and the Attlee government initially pursued an identifiably ‘fabian’ approach to the African colonies in particular.
-In 1950, she became disillusioned with British colonial policy as the economic situation in the metropole meant that expensive developmentalist projects were being side-lined, and left the FCB to edit Socialist Commentary (a magazine for which she frequently wrote and commissioned pieces exploring colonial politics and policies).
+Hinden’s views on imperialism were complex.
+Often maternalistic in her approach to imperial populations, she was not hesitant at times to espouse the general Fabian line that colonies needed to be stewarded to independence in a gradualist approach that downplayed the existing agency of independence movements.
+For example, in one 1959 essay, she reflected on the Attlee government’s approach as one that had accepted Britain’s rule over the colonies ‘with the determination to nurse and develop it for the advantage of its rightful owners till they themselves should have come of age’.
+However, she could also be more radical, writing in 1943 that ‘the possession of Colonies conflicts with the ideals of democracy – unless your interpretation of democracy confines it to men or women of the white races only’.
+Her writing and thinking was guided by the belief that Britain had a moral duty to use development policies – which were increasingly being adopted by colonial metropoles in the 1940s and 1950s as a way to make the colonies more profitable whilst, at least temporarily, dampening colonial resistance movements – to improve the lives of colonial peoples and to ready nations for independence.
+For a time, these views were influential on the British government, not least because of Creech Jones’ role in the Cabinet and their close friendship; the Attlee government initially pursued an identifiably ‘Fabian’ approach to the African colonies in particular.
+In 1950, she became disillusioned with British colonial policy as the economic crisis meant that expensive developmentalist projects were being side-lined, and left the FCB to edit Socialist Commentary, for which she frequently wrote and commissioned pieces exploring colonial politics and policies.

-Hinden’s role in the Fabian Colonial Bureau and later position editing Socialist Commentary raises interesting questions about how women could create roles for themselves in institutions through personal networks of connection and solidarity, and how these institutions and networks might become spaces that enabled female thinkers to develop in ways that might otherwise have been difficult at the time.
+Hinden’s role in the FCB and position editing Socialist Commentary raises questions about how women could create roles for themselves in institutions through personal networks of connection and solidarity, and how these might become spaces that enabled female thinkers to develop in ways that might otherwise have been difficult at the time.
 The role of Secretary at the Fabian Colonial Bureau was held by women for a number of consecutive appointments; these women were not mere clerical assistants but were treated as intellectual authorities and were allowed to develop significant specialisms in the field, which they pursued into their later careers.
 When Hinden resigned, she was replaced by Marjorie Nicholson, who had trained as a teacher and worked at East Ham Girls School as well as tutoring for the Workers Educational Association (WEA) and running the Oxfordshire extra-mural history programme.
 She had become assistant secretary of the FCB at the end of the war, but continued her interest in education, in 1949 taking three months leave to work as an adult education teacher in Nigeria, before returning to England to take over the position of Secretary.
 She was an influential figure, advocating strongly for the British government to work closely with independence movements in African countries to work towards decolonisation.
 In 1955 she resigned as Secretary, but continued to write and research for the FCB, and also took up a position with the Commonwealth Bureau at the TUC, becoming one of the only women to work in trade union policymaking in the 1950s.
 When she died in the 1970s, she was half-way through writing a two-book volume on the international connections of the TUC.